 Each semester, students are given an enrollment appointment date and time.
 This appointment time is the earliest time you can enroll in classes.
 Your individual enrollment appointment is based on a number of things, including your class level and how many units you’ve completed.

-Enrollment Dates for Summer and Fall 2019
+Enrollment Dates for Fall 2019

 All holds on your eServices account must be cleared before you can enroll in classes.

 |April 2019||Priority .5|

 |April to May 2019||Priority 1|

 Students with Priority 0 enrollment get to enroll in classes first.
 Learn more about each priority type below.

 Priority 0 is reserved for students who are:

 - Homeless youth (per Assembly Bill 801: Homeless Youth Success in Higher Education Act)